 If you’re a Windows user, you might have come across the 100% disk usage problem.
 Looking at the numbers in the task manager, it seems that your hard drive is doing some seriously hard work.
 In reality, your machine is sitting idle doing nothing but playing your favorite song.
 I don’t think the media player would be responsible for keeping your hard drive busy up to its full capacity.
+It’s been a long time since Microsoft released Windows 10, but you can still witness tons of reports with terms like Windows 10 disk usage 100.

 I didn’t see the issue on my machine, at least, not in the last couple of years.
 Maybe, it might have gone unnoticed.
 But many people say their disk usage always touches 100%, and their machine slows down.

 Anyway, I landed on this problem recently and thought I should dig more into it.
 After browsing through various forums and threads, I realized there is no particular cause to 100% disk usage problem in Windows, there are many.
+So, let’s tell you the reasons behind disk always touching the sky!

 Many people have blamed applications like Google Chrome (I’m not surprised) and Skype which trigger some unwanted high disk usage on the machine.
 The list further extends to include features like Superfetch, Print Spooler, BITS, etc.